 The Rev. Jean Beniste, M.Div.

-The Rev. Canon Walter Brownridge, J.D.
+The Rev. Canon Walter Brownridge, M.Div., Secretary

 Standing Commission on World Mission and Diocese of Vermont

 Walter Brownridge and his wife Tina served as missionaries of the Episcopal Church in Cape Town, South Africa from 2003 to 2006.
 Ministering out of St. George’s Cathedral, he became friends with Nobel Laureate Archbishop Desmond Tutu during the early years of Black majority rule in South Africa and the struggle to overcome the racism and colonialism of apartheid.
 Walter is a member of General Convention’s Standing Commission on World Mission.
-As canon for cultural transformation in the Diocese of Vermont, Walter was responsible for inspiring, forming and gathering the people of the diocese as they seek God’s vision for Beloved Community, particularly in the areas of racial reconciliation, creation care and stewardship.
+As canon for cultural transformation in the Diocese of Vermont, Walter was responsible for inspiring, forming and gathering the people of the diocese as they sought God’s vision for Beloved Community, particularly in the areas of racial reconciliation, creation care and stewardship.
 He organizes Civil Rights Pilgrimages to Atlanta, Montgomery and Selma.
 Walter was a co-editor and contributor to the August 2022 tribute volume of the Anglican Theological Review in honor of Archbishop Tutu.
 He was also a contributor to the award-winning anthology, Preaching Black Lives (Matter), published in 2020.
 He previously served as priest associate at Christ Church, Grosse Pointe, Michigan.
 A graduate of General Theological Seminary in 2000 and ordained a priest in the Diocese of Ohio in 2001, he served congregations in Ohio, Delaware and New York City.
 For five years he was dean of St. Andrew’s Cathedral in Honolulu, Hawaii and was associate dean at the School of Theology at the University in the South in Sewanee, Tennessee.
 Walter holds a B.A. from John Carroll University, M.A. from the University of San Diego and J.D. from Georgetown.
 Prior to ordination, Walter was a lieutenant in the U.S. Marine Corps and practiced law for ten years as a federal prosecutor.
 He and Tina have two adult sons.

-The Rev. Meredith Crigler, M.Div.
+The Rev. Meredith Crigler, D.Min.

 Diocese of Texas